 If you want to apply for a Head of Unit post, you will need to meet the minimum requirements for all grades from AD 9 to AD 14 and to have specific expertise related to the job(s) in question.
 These requirements vary according to the grade for which the competition is published, but they include the need to be qualified in specific fields and to have professional experience, normally between 10 and 15 years, giving you clear expertise in a given field of Commission policy or activity.

 You will find more details on specific requirements in the competition notice announcing the competition you want to apply for, as published in the Official Journal.
-See if there are open vacancies available.
+See if there are.

 As for middle management posts, vacant senior management posts are generally open only to internal candidates.
 However, in order to give the Commission a broad choice of candidates, vacancies are sometimes published externally.